 Make the Lye Water

 - Make the lye solution according to How To Make Lye Water.
-Add the sodium lactate, the pink clay with red mica.
+Add the fine salt to the water.
 Mix well until the vapours start to dissipate.
-The mixture will turn dark pink to almost brick red.

 Make the Soap Batter

 - Use as a target temperature 40 °C–38 °C for the oil-solution mixture.
 If necessary, you can reheat the oils, but not the lye solution.

 - Pour the lye water into the oils.